 NICHOLS, JAMES WILSON

 In the late 1850s Nichols came into conflict with secessionists because of his Unionism.
 Men from a town committee voted on a resolution ordering him to leave the county within the next ten days but Nichols answered that when they came for him, they would be greeted by "two double-barrel guns.
 Now you hear my horn."
 (Hence the title of his memoirs.)
-He was convicted of trumped-up horse-stealing charges, but Governor Frances R. Lubbockqv granted him a pardon and the court reversed the case.
+He was convicted of trumped-up horse-stealing charges, but Governor Francis R. Lubbock granted him a pardon and the court reversed the case.
 In 1861 he moved to an adjoining county.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Cynthia Schellenberg, "NICHOLS, JAMES WILSON," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fni11.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Cynthia Schellenberg, rev. by Sloan Rodgers, "NICHOLS, JAMES WILSON," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/fni11.

 Uploaded on June 15, 2010.
 Modified on September 14, 2015.
 Published by the Texas State Historical Association.